We all want to save time—especially when it involves communication between alumni.

 And one of the biggest challenges is time—or a lack thereof.

-As your association’s engagement or communication chair, you’re always losing time.
+As an alumni/ae volunteer, you’re always losing time.

 But, you don’t have to.